bsvars/bsvars/README.md

   respectively
 - Use `plot()` and `summary()` methods to gain the insights into the core of the empirical problem.
+- Verify heteroskedasticity, non-normality, and hypotheses on autoregressive parameters using functions `verify_volatility()` and `verify_autoregression()`

 #### Fast and efficient computations

 - Extraordinary computational speed is obtained by combining
-  - the implementation of frontier econometric techniques, and
+  - the application of frontier econometric and numerical techniques, and
-  - compiled code written in **cpp**
+  - the implementation using compiled code written in **cpp**
 - It combines the best of two worlds: the ease of data analysis with **R** and fast **cpp** algorithms
 - The algorithms used here are very fast.
 But still, Bayesian estimation